-Musée des Arts et Métiers organises some activities around the exhibition.
+Musée des Arts et Métiers organised some activities around the exhibition.

-There are daily Guided tours of the exhibition, every day at 15:30 hrs.
-The tour takes 45 minutes 5).
+There were daily Guided tours of the exhibition, every day at 15:30 hrs.
+The tour took 45 minutes 5).

 Also several drawing classes were given.
 During the first evening the drawing class was fully booked.
 Eric Dubois made the following image of that session.

 Directly accessible from the entrance of the museum, this space is dedicated to the presentation of exhibitions.